mavlink/mavlink-devguide/en/services/camera.md

 The [MAV_CMD_IMAGE_STOP_CAPTURE](../messages/common.md#MAV_CMD_IMAGE_STOP_CAPTURE) command can optionally be sent to stop an image capture sequence (this is needed if image capture has been set to continue forever).

-The still image capture message sequence *for missions* (as described above) is shown below :
+The still image capture message sequence *for missions* (as described above) is shown below:

 {% mermaid %}
 sequenceDiagram;